 We really love our brand-new Vauxhall Corsas.
 Easy to drive, stylish and economical.

 But what if your young driver wants to explore what driving used to be like back in the day?
-We’ve teamed up with the British Motor Museum to offer Classic Car Driving Experiences for kids of all ages, from 10 to 100 years old!
+We now offer a Classic Car Driving Experience for kids of all ages, from 10 to 100 years old!
 We have three real motoring classics – a Vauxhall VX490, a Morris Minor and an Austin 7.
 Why not try something different and take one of these classic cars for a drive?!
 Not only are these classics a bundle of fun, they are more challenging to drive and will test your young driver’s skills – and make them appreciate the comforts and driveability of modern cars!

 For kids of all ages - don't let the youngsters have all the fun, parents and grandparents can enjoy an experience too!